Which Programming Language Should I Learn?

 If you can solve a problem with one programming language, then you can solve it with any programming language, or at least any of the languages I would expect you to be considering.
 Here's why.

 The German mathematician David Hilbert was enormously influential, presenting a collection of 23 problems that set up much of 20th century mathematical research.
 But then he tried to organize all of mathematics into a complete and consistent set of axioms.
 The Austro-Hungarian logician Kurt Gödel proved that Hilbert's goal was logically impossible.
-It has to be the case that you can use mathematics to pose problems that can't be answered by mathematics.
+It has to be the case that you can use mathematics to make statements that can't be proved by mathematics.

 American logician and mathematician Alonzo Church asked, "Well, what about formal logic?"
 He proved that a challenge posed by Hilbert, to apply logic to answer questions about mathematics, was also similarly limited.